-Date Meeting TDoc Subject/Comment 14 May 2020 Virtual Malaga 0.2 TR Tdoc number: XW4-200014 0_0 meeting 3 rd July 0.3 Updates to EBW sections included as per agreements at the virtual 2020 Malaga meeting: Add back in 'camera' to the EBW system architecture diagrams Include content of XW4-200011 into the appendix and update the rest of the document accordingly.
-16 th July 0.4 Includes changes agreed at the 16 th July 2020 STiCAD conference 2020 0.5 call (acceptance of the comments made by Pirelli) 22 nd July 2020 0.5 to prepare inclusion of contributions from different partners.
-3 rd Nov 0.6 Added EBW related Analysis and Conclusions sections, as 2020 discussed and agreed at the Oct 2020 virtual F2F meeting.
-17 th Nov 0.61 Continental's 'ASIL Qualifier' contribution added 2020 19 th Nov 0.62 Changes accepted following presentation at the 19 th Nov 2020 2020 conference call.
-Also an update made to include a new chapter in the candidate ooth News 0.7 solutions section to capture other relevent work for 5GAA.
-26" NOV 0.7 Additions from Kurt 2020 Consideration of the inputs from Leo about possible approximate a set initial in ECAA (chapter) 7 4) and some additional bazards Some parts for ToD (Chapters 6, 7 and 9) 22 Dec 0.71 Comments from Steve and Corrado added 2020 0.71 Steve edited the Standards impact section to make it apply 2020 denerically for ToD and EBW.
-Steve edited the 'Potential standardisation approaches' section to make it generic to both EBW and ToD and moved it under the 'General' heading of the Analysis section 22 Jan 0.81 • Final additions as discussed in the Meeting at 19 th January.
-27 Jan 0.9 Final version including all modifications and final review in vF2F meeting at 26th January Resolving all change marks and final version for review outside STICAD team.
+Date Meeting TDoc Subject/Comment 14 May 2020 Virtual Malaga meeting 0.2 TR Tdoc number: XW4-200014 3 rd July 2020 0.3 Updates to EBW sections included as per agreements at the virtual Malaga meeting: • Add back in 'camera' to the EBW system architecture diagrams • Include content of XW4-200011 into the appendix and update the rest of the document accordingly.
+16 th July 2020 0.4 Includes changes agreed at the 16 th July 2020 STiCAD conference call (acceptance of the comments made by Pirelli) 22 nd July 2020 0.5 Adding ToD part in chapter 4 and change of headlines of chapter 7 to prepare inclusion of contributions from different partners.
+3 rd Nov 2020 0.6 Added EBW related Analysis and Conclusions sections, as discussed and agreed at the Oct 2020 virtual F2F meeting.
+17 th Nov 2020 0.61 Continental's 'ASIL Qualifier' contribution added 19 th Nov 2020 0.62 Changes accepted following presentation at the 19 th Nov 2020 conference call.
+Also an update made to include a new chapter in the candidate solutions section to capture other relevent work for 5GAA.
+26 th Nov 2020 0.7 Additions from Kurt Consideration of the inputs from Leo about possible correlation with past/ongoing activities in 5GAA (chapter 7.4) and some additional hazards.
+Some parts for ToD (Chapters 6, 7 and 9).
+22 Dec 2020 0.71 Comments from Steve and Corrado added.
+Steve edited the Standards impact section to make it apply generically for ToD and EBW.
+Steve edited the 'Potential standardisation approaches' section to make it generic to both EBW and ToD and moved it under the 'General' heading of the Analysis section 22 Jan 0.81 Final additions as discussed in the Meeting at 19 th January.
+27 Jan 0.9 Final version including all modifications and final review in vF2F meeting at 26th January Resolving all change marks and final version for review outside STiCAD team.